MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 1. Go to **Search** in the command bar if you need to search for the connectors.
 1. Select each connector as it appears and follow the prompts to set up the connections.

+> [!Important]
+>
+> - After you import the solution into Power Apps, you will need to sign in to Power Automate to enter user- and system- connection reference details.

 ### Import prebuilt solution

-The SAP Integration prebuilt solution contains apps, flows, and other components that work together to make integrating SAP ERP with the Power Platform much easier.
+The SAP Integration prebuilt solution contains apps, flows, and other components that work together to simplify the SAP ERP integration with the Power Platform.

 Take the following steps to download and then import the solution: